 Don't feel you need a partner.
 There are always other singles at the lessons, and in fact some square dance groups are designed for singles.
 I think you'll find the square dance lessons are fun and challenging.
 Each night the caller will teach another few calls from the list of maneuvers you need to master.
 Hopefully you'll have a couple of "Angels" in your square with you.
 Those are experienced dancers who can save your bacon when you're about to screw up.
 With their help you'll practice until you can visualize the patterns and respond instantly to the calls.
 After some months of this you'll graduate and be invited to a real square dance.
 You'll still be a neophyte, and you'll still need guidance on occasion, but you'll be one of the dancers.

 Except the time will come when it all feels too easy.
 The excitement of living on the edge will be lost.
 You'll know the material right down to your bones.
 Time for the next level.
 Others have traveled this road before you, and it's a common problem.
 Part of the fun of square dancing is the intellectual challenge.
 When that fades people get restless.
 So over the years they started adding more calls.
 They labeled the initial calls that were added "Plus."
 Later they added "Advanced."
 Then they added the "Challenge" levels.
-At the very highest level you'll only find a few dozen people in the whole world who know enough to dance with you.
+At the very highest level you'll only find maybe a hundred people in the whole world who know enough to dance with you.
 There's a group at M.I.T. that dances C3B.
 One at Cal Tech.
 You get the idea.
 This stuff takes brains and really good pattern recognition.